Opinion | President Biden: Atlanta is the ONLY choice to host Democratic National Convention

 Well, Atlanta sent a letter to Biden, too.
 And 65 current and former Democratic officials from 12 Southern states joined arms and signed it.
 And we think it makes a powerful case: “As the cultural and economic hub of Black America, the city embodies the American Dream in the 21st Century.”

 No disrespect intended, but both parties need to look to the future, and can do so without abandoning important parts of their past.
-As we like to say, “Atlanta Influences Everything,” and President Biden would be wise to heed that call.
+As the saying goes, “Atlanta Influences Everything,” and President Biden would be wise to heed that call.

 The nation watched as Georgia grabbed the center stage in the last two election cycles.
 Gathering in Atlanta will also invite Democrats to make their case where it counts.
 Every important issue swirls here; abortion, guns, economic inequality, policing, health care access and on and on.